gch1p/voidnsrun/README.md

 escalation by exploiting unsafe code of setuid programs.

 While these utilities have been written with this thought in mind, don't trust me.
-Read the code, it's not too big.
+Read the code, it's not too big and it's commented.
 Place yourself in attacker's shoes and try to find a hole.
 For every new discovered vulnerability in these utilities that would allow privilege escalation or something similar I promise to pay $25 in Bitcoin.
 Contact me if you find something.

 ## Changelog